RadicalGarlic/html_and_css/html/introduction.md

 1. Deprecated elements were removed.
 1. Every inner element opened inside an outer element must be closed inside the outer element.

-This allowed for XML parsers to also work for (X)HTML.
+This allowed for XML parsers to also work for XHTML.

-HTML5 was released in 2008 and is still the most recent version of HTML as of 2021, although there have been modifications to HTML5 since its release.
-HTML5 was a major update introducing a lot of changes.
+HTML5 was released in 2008 and is still the most recent version of HTML as of 2021, although there have been modifications since.
 If an older browser that doesn't support HTML5 encounters a page with HTML5 elements, it simply doesn't display the HTML5 elements.

 ## General Structure
 The contents of an HTML file describe an HTML document.
 The document is plain text that is marked up with various tags.
 Web browsers read these files and then display the web page depending on how things are marked up.